camphoric/camphoric/doc/development.md

 ### Rebuilding only one service

-If you need to just rebuild one service (ex you're iterating on the docker-compose file) you can use the `--no-deps` flag and specify the service to rebuild a service individually.
+If you need to just rebuild one service (ex you're iterating on the docker-compose file or the client/package.json) you can use the `--no-deps` flag and specify the service to rebuild a service individually.
 Example of rebuilding only the web service:

 ```
-(cd server; docker-compose up -d --no-deps --build web
+docker-compose up -d --no-deps --build react
 ```

 Additional flags that may be handy here: